Violet cardamom (alainchi)

 The cultivation of Amomum subulatum started in the nineteenth century after Nepalese workers brought the plant from Sikkim to Nepal.
 Only a hundred years later, in the fifties of the last century, commercial cultivation started.

 We have given this special cardamom the Nepalese name Alainchi to distinguish it from the usual form in which this fruit is offered, namely as 'black cardamom'.
-That is the same fruit, but it is dried above a smoking place (bhatty), a technique that is also used in India, Bhutan and China in addition to Nepal.
+That is the same fruit, but it is dried above a smoking area (bhatty), a technique that is also used in India, Bhutan and China in addition to Nepal.
 Black cardamom owes its deep brown color and smoky aroma to this method of drying.

 The Nepalese cardamoms are harvested with the knife from August to November when they are fully ripe and have a beautiful violet colour.
 That color is preserved by drying the fruits out of the sun and not over fire.
 The advantage of this controlled method of drying is the controllability of the process.
 This is lacking when drying over fire, which can cause major differences in quality between different 'batches'.